-In January 2021, a litigation claim was brought by, or on behalf of, a small number of customers against BOS and its subsidiary undertakings which had issued shared appreciation mortgage products, including the Company.
+In January 2021, a litigation claim was brought by, or on behalf of, a number of customers against BOS and its subsidiary undertakings which had issued shared appreciation mortgage products, including the Company.
 The claim was issued in the County Court and is brought under the unfair relationship provisions of the Consumer Credit Act 1974.
 The claimants claim that the relationship between the Company and the mortgage customers was and is (as applicable) unfair to the claimants.
 The claim value is unquantified at this stage.
-The Company has carried out an assessment of the likelihood that the Company will be required to make a payment to settle the matter with the assistance of external professional advisers, and has concluded that no provision is required against that litigation on the basis that a payment to the claimants is not probable.
+The Company has carried out an assessment of the likelihood that the Company will be required to make a payment to settle the matter and has concluded that no provision is required against that litigation on the basis that a payment to the claimants is not probable and any eventual costs of settlement will be borne by Bank of Scotland plc.